Description of Taxa

 Fiber, metal, forest, wood, and earth, are excluded from the stone domain.
 Rubber didn’t exist during the time period of interest.

-Subtypes, is the highest grouping within each type, equivalent to the level genus in the Linnaean taxonomy.
-Not all types are given subtypes.
-See below.
+Subtypes, the highest grouping within each type within each family within the class walls.
+Not all types have subtypes.

 There are four classes in the Stone Domain.